neondatabase/website/content/docs/introduction/billing.md

 1. Click **Cancel subscription**.
 1. Enter your cancellation request and click **Submit**.

 This action initiates the cancellation.
-If your data exceeds  free-tier storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is canceled and free-tier limits are applied.
+If your data exceeds [Free Tier](/docs/introduction/technical-preview-free-tier) storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is canceled and Free Tier limits are applied.

 ## Billing metrics explained

 This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
 Billing in Neon is account-based.
-If you require a project-based cost breakdown, refer to your [billing invoice](#neon-invoices).
-For unit pricing, see [Billing rates](#billing-rates).
+For the billing rate for each metric, see [Billing rates](#billing-rates).

 <Admonition type="note">
 The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.